Mylene Paat: 2016–2017

-2017-2018
+2017–2018

 On the first day of the month of May 2017, Mylene alongside teammate Janine Marciano represented Cignal on the 2017 PSL Beach Volleyball Challenge Cup.
 The duo finish 6th in the cup.

 On July 1, 2017, current head coach of the Adamson Lady Falcons reported that Mylene Paat will be back for the last time on the UAAP to help the team on their campaign after the team finish last in the previous season.
 With the help of Mylene and the other seniors of the San Marcelino squad, they managed to finish 5th in the standings, a spot away from their final four contention.

 On April 17, 2018, Mylene returned to the PSL to join Cignal in their campaign in the semis.
 She and her team did not make it and ended up finishing 6th.

 Paat returned to the sands once again to represent Cignal on the 2018 PSL Beach Volleyball Challenge Cup.
 She was paired with a new partner, Raprap Aguilar.
 The duo also finish 6th, same with Mylene and Janine's placing on the previous cup last year.

 After several trials on the national team, it was revealed on June 13 that Mylene made it to the cut of the Philippines women's national volleyball team's Top 20.
 A day later, the national head coach of the team revealed the Top 14 players who will banner the country at the 2018 Asian Women's Club Volleyball Championship.
-Though Mylene did not make it to the cut, she is still eligible to prove herself to make it to the next cut of the Top 14 of the other international competitions later this year.

 On July 7, Mylene along with the other members of the National Team played against Cocolife Asset Managers.
 It was a straight set win for the team with Paat playing on the opposite position for the whole game.